filia’s Girls’ Advisory Board

 What does the girls’ advisory council do?

-In addition to the project selection meeting in the spring, there are other occasions throughout the year where we come together.
-For example, we also try to visit one of the projects we’ve selected to get to know the girls* and young women* who are developing the projects, we like to exchange ideas with them.”
+In addition to the project selection meeting, there are other occasions during the year when the Girls’ Advisory Council meets.
+For example, the Advisory Board tries to visit one of the selected projects in order to get to know the girls, young women and LBTIQ+ who have applied for it and/or are participating in it and to exchange ideas with them.

 Girls* that in other contexts are subject of multiple discrimination, play the leading role